 The Iowa City area accommodates cyclists of all kinds – commuters, leisure cyclists and competitive racers.
 Hard surface trails, mountain bike trails, county roads and gravel roads provide bicyclists new ground to explore on two wheels.
 Bring your own bicycle or rent one from a local shop before deciding your route for the day.
 Rentals are available at Sugar Bottom Bikes and World of Bikes.

-Cyclo-cross: Coralville opened a 2.6 mile cross course in August 2017 and is the first permanent cyclo=cross course in Johnson County.
-It is open to biking, cross country running and cross country skiing.
-It is open daily throughout the year with the exception of the spring season when the ground is soft.
+Coralville opened a 2.6 mile cross course in August 2017 and is the first permanent cyclo-cross course in Johnson County.
+It is available for biking, cross country running and cross country skiing and open daily throughout the year with the exception of the spring season when the ground is soft.